 Set forth, below, are the training requirements for SIO/UCSD Scientific Diver certification.
-No person shall engage in scientific diving activities under the auspices of the Scripps Institution of Oceanography and the University of California, San Diego until the DSO, acting on behalf of the DCB, has issued a Scientific Diving Authorization and approved a submitted SIO/UCSD Dive Plan.
+No person shall engage in scientific diving activities under the auspices of SIO/UCSD until the DSO, acting on behalf of the DCB, has issued a Scientific Diving Authorization and approved a submitted SIO/UCSD Dive Plan.